About the Appalachia Partnership Initiative

 - For college-bound kids

 - Just math & science

 - Project based

 - For all students

-RAND Corporation is the independent evaluation and monitoring lead for the API, providing objective evidence to help the initiative assess its progress.
+RAND is the independent evaluation and monitoring lead for the API, providing objective evidence to help the initiative assess its progress.
 RAND is producing five annual, independent reports that document the region's STEM workforce, employment, and wages in energy- and advanced manufacturing-related industries as well as STEM education.